-In August 1994 the beautiful documentary, "Les Plume font leur Cirque" by Christophe De Ponfilly was broadcast on prime time television.
+In August 1994 the documentary, "Les Plume font leur Cirque" by Christophe De Ponfilly was broadcast on prime time television.
 According to the ratings it was the flop of the week, but that evening,1,555,000 TV viewers heard about Cirque Plume.
 We were amazed.

 With "Toiles" (350 shows to 265,000 spectators), European festivals opened their doors to us (Germany, Denmark, Spain, Finland, Britain, Ireland, Holland, Portugal, Sweden).

-In 1996, we created "L’harmonie est elle municipale ?" in Salins les Bains, Jura under a brand-new yellow big top with 1,000 seats.
+In June of 1996, we created "L’harmonie est elle municipale ?" in Salins les Bains, Jura under a brand-new yellow big top with 1,000 seats.
 The big top was an original prototype of our own design.
 Our artistic and technical investment was in line with our ambition.
 Bernard wrote and directed the show but had stopped performing.
-The idea: a band consisting of six men meet a group of six women who live in the big top.
+The idea: a band of six men meet a group of six women in the big top.
 As the scenes unfold, they search perpetually for happiness and harmony.

 The official (worldwide!) premiere was in Munich, and we then took to the road for a two and a half year tour.
 Reviewers loved us and the big top was packed.

-"L’harmonie est-elle municipale ?" ended magnificently in Lyon in December 1998 after 278 shows in front of 250,000 people.
+"L’harmonie est-elle municipale ?" closed magnificently in Lyon in December 1998 after 278 shows in front of 250,000 people.

 The next project, "Mélanges (opera plume)" was underway, with the casting and artistic decisions already made.

-At the same time as all of this, in 1997, Bernard directed a show inspired by Victor Hugo, "La plume de Satan", and, in 1998, he resumed his work on the idea of the "jongleur de l’arc -en-ciel" with Robert working on the music.
+At the same time as all of this, in 1997, Bernard directed a show inspired by Victor Hugo, "La plume de Satan" and, in 1998, he resumed his work on the idea of "Le jongleur de l’arc -en-ciel" with Robert working on the music.

 1999 - 2008